Bala Lake: Tegid Foel

 The mythological figure Tegid Foel (Bald Tegid) is associated with the lake.
 He was the husband of the goddess or witch Ceridwen and the place where his court stood is now beneath the waters of the lake.
 According to Taliesin, the 6th century CE early Brittonic poet of Sub-Roman Britain whose work survived in a Middle Welsh manuscript, the Book of Taliesin, Tegid Foel's entire court was drowned in one night.
 Although in legend, its lights and the little town around it can still be seen on moonlit nights.

 The drowning of the court of Tegid Foel also survives in a variant folktale.
 Near the lake was a walled spring that had to be secured and locked every night with a lid so that the spring water would not be corrupted by supernatural influences.
 For whatever reason, the man responsible for this task neglected his duty, though some say the Devil had found a way to open it.
 In any event, the water burst forth from the spring and completely drowned a nearby town, and this is how the lake was formed.

 "Teggie"

-Many of Wales' largest lakes feature in Welsh mythology, often associated with lake monsters, called afancod (plural of afanc, "beaver").
+Many of Wales' largest lakes feature in Welsh mythology, often associated with lake monsters, called afancod.
 The legend of such a creature in this lake was recorded in 1909, when the folklorist Marie Trevelyan collated a number of local legends including the story of a coiled dragon-like creature living in the lake some centuries earlier.